Yatir Forest: History

 The Israel National Trail, marked in 1991 runs through the forest.
 Yatir forest is located on the trail south of Meitar and north of Arad.

+Yatir forest is the largest forest ever planted by the JNF, covering 30,000 dunams with over 4 million trees, and continues to expand it.

 Ecology research

 Studies conducted in Yatir forest under the direction of Prof. Dan Yakir of the Weizmann Institute of Science, in collaboration with the Desert Research Institute at Sde Boker, have shown that the trees function as a trap for carbon in the air.
 Shade provided by trees planted in the desert also reduces evaporation of the sparse rainfall.